tidyverse/tidyverse.org/content/blog/air/index.md

 -   At the command line:

-    -   Format entire projects with `air format`
+    -   Format entire projects with `air format .`

     -   Set up a git precommit hook to invoke Air before committing

 -   In CI:

-    -   Check that each PR conforms to formatting standards with `air format --check`[^1]
+    -   Use a GitHub Action to check that each PR conforms to formatting standards with `air format . --check`[^1]

-    -   Automatically format each PR by pushing the results of `air format` as a commit
+    -   Use a GitHub Action to automatically format each PR by pushing the results of `air format` as a commit

 We don't have guides for all of these use cases yet, but the best place to stay up to date is the [Air website](https://posit-dev.github.io/air/).